bencodrington/phanary-new/README.md

 ### In the `functions` directory

-> Be sure to install dependencies with `npm install` before starting development.
+> Be sure to install dependencies with `npm install`, and authenticate with `npx firebase login` before starting development.

 #### `npm run watch`